nathanLloydw/pet-hamper/wp-content/plugins/cookie-law-info/readme.txt

 You can access the following features by connecting to a paid plan (Basic, Pro, or Ultimate) on the CookieYes web app account.
 [See all features and compare plans](https://www.cookieyes.com/pricing/)
 * Starting from 100,000 to unlimited page views per month
 * Up to 8000 pages per scan
+* IAB TCF v2.2 support
 * Advanced banner customization
 * Pop-up banner layout (with overlay)
-* Location-based targeting of cookie banners (GDPR banner - Worldwide/EU & UK/Other countries & CCPA/CPRA banner - Worldwide/California/United States).
+* Location-based targeting of cookie banners (GDPR banner - Worldwide/EU & UK/Other countries & CCPA/CPRA banner - Worldwide/United States/Other countries).
 * Auto-detect banner languages
 * Scan behind login
 * Scheduled scan